TH-skhozin/one-sdk-android/README.md

 For further documentation on the `orchestration-plugin` please see the [Orchestration Plugin Readme](https://github.com/thunderheadone/one-android-orchestration-plugin/blob/master/README.md).

-## Configure the codeless Thunderhead SDK for Android
+## Step 2: Configure the codeless Thunderhead SDK for Android

 Enable your app to automatically recognize **Interactions** in your app, by executing the following steps: